csuhta/environment/README.md

 Existing dotfiles will be clobbered and replaced with a copy from the repo.

-The deploy script expects there to be a `./deploy_local` script in the repo folder to execute commands that do not belong to source control, like Git `user.name`.
-I have something similar to this in `deploy_local`:

-    #!/bin/bash
-    git config --global user.name "Corey Csuhta"
-    git config --global user.email "corey@example.com"

-`deploy_local` is gitignored for you.

 #### OS X settings

 You can also run